jsinger67/parol/docs/Tutorial.md

 ### The grammar description file `basic.par`

-This file is the initial grammar description file that parol has created for us.
+This file is the initial grammar description file that `parol` has created for us.
 Our grammar will be developed here later on.

 ### The expanded grammar description file `basic-exp.par`

-This file was derived from the `basic.par` by parol.
-It is actually a equivalent transformation of our original grammar definition.
+This file was derived from the `basic.par` by `parol`.
+It is actually an equivalent transformation of our original grammar definition.
 This transformation is optimized for LL parsing.
 Normally we seldom need to look at it.

 ### The build script `build.rs`

-This file contains the build instructions for parol to generate the necessary output files from the file `basic.par` during cargo build.
+This file contains the build instructions for `parol` to generate the necessary output files from the file `basic.par` during cargo build.

 ### The main module `src/main.rs`